 Cheater Coconut Yogurt Recipe:

-To grind chia seeds, grind them in a coffee or spice grinder like this one.
+- To grind chia seeds, grind them in a coffee or spice grinder like.
 The amount you will use for the yogurt will depend on how thick you want it to be.
 If you like it a little thinner, use 2 tbsp, if you like it really thick use 4 tbsp.